darktable-org/dtdocs/content/special-topics/contributing.md

 1. Images should be included only where necessary to improve understanding of key principles and should not contain text unless it is unavoidable

 We are generally **not** interested in:
 1. Restructuring the manual
 1. Switching markup languages
-1. Detailed workflow tutorials (though we are interested in publishing those on the blogs of either darktable.org or pixls.us)
+1. Detailed workflow tutorials (though we are interested in publishing those on the blogs of either ansel.photos or pixls.us)

 We **are** interested in
 1. Spelling and grammar corrections
 1. Clarification of text
 1. Documentation for new features

 We are always extremely interested in hearing about which sections of the manual did not make sense to you and *why*, so that we can improve the documentation.